 The Sustainability Program gives the next generation of thinkers and leaders the tools to tackle the globally important challenges of sustainability.
-There is an emphasis on interdisciplinary approaches and diversity of thought within our definitions and analyses of sustainability.
+The program emphasizes interdisciplinary approaches and diversity of thought within our definitions and analyses of sustainability.

-Let us take a moment to remember we are part of a colonial settler culture that lives on land inhabited by the Kanien’keha:ka tribe of the Haudenosaunne people.
-These people were forced off the land with violence, broken treaties, and forced cultural assimilation.
+Let us take a moment to acknowledge St. Lawrence University is part of a colonial settler culture that lives on land inhabited by the Kanien’keha:ka tribe of the Haudenosaunee people.

 Sustainability Program Information

 We are a year-long, experiential living-learning program focused on exploring sustainability through a rigorous core curriculum and hands-on, locally-rooted participation in food production and community-building within the living-learning environment of the program residence.
 Learning through hands-on experience complements traditional in-class learning methods, making complex ideas tangible through day-to-day problem-solving.
 Students learn about global issues surrounding sustainability in the classroom, then they continue to explore these issues through lived experience in the living space and Practicum course.
 Learning continues beyond the standard class time, and living together is an opportunity for intellectual and social exploration.
 In this space, students may experience and reflect on how food, economic, energy, and sociopolitical systems are continually intersecting.
 We emphasize collective decision-making and value diverse perspectives.
 In addition to the core year-long living-learning program, there are a variety of ways students, faculty, staff, and community members can get involved with the program.
 All are welcome.

 After completing the year-long core living-learning program (including Approaches to Sustainability, Communicating Sustainability, and fall and spring Practicum), students will be able to:

 1. Describe how sustainability issues involve dynamic relationships among ecosystems and social systems that are embedded in ongoing histories of exploitation.